Twitter testing ads on Fleets to catch up to Snap, Facebook

 Fleet ads will be the first on Twitter that appear full screen on phones, the company said.
 Advertisers generally like full-screen ads because they capture the user’s attention.

-The new offering is part of Twitter's aim to catch up to larger social media platforms like Facebook Inc (FB.O) and Snap Inc (SNAP.N), which have long offered a "Stories" posts feature that disappears after 24 hours and is monetized with ads.
+The new offering is part of Twitter’s aim to catch up to larger social media platforms like Facebook Inc and Snap Inc , which have long offered a “Stories” posts feature that disappears after 24 hours and is monetized with ads.

 Brands that create Fleet ads can also use a feature that would direct a user to the company’s website or other web destination if they swipe up on the ad.